 Guided reading begins in reception and continues throughout school, children in small groups share a text with a well-trained adult at least once a week.
 These sessions are intended to be pleasurable and to help foster a real enjoyment for reading.
 The books are carefully chosen to offer challenge and a wide variety of genres and subject matter.
 Some of the books are from published schemes and some are sets of stories or information books.
 The aim of guided reading is to challenge children with texts that are slightly beyond their current reading level in order to develop their decoding and higher order comprehension skills.

 Reading is a fundamental part of much of the school curriculum.
 In English children analyse texts and some of our learning themes are based around books and stories.
 We have a school library and close links with Eckington library, with many of the children embracing the summer reading challenge and in Year 2 the children are motivated to read the 100 books recommended to read before they reach Year 3.

 Spelling, Punctuation and Grammar

 At Birk Hill teachers use a range of strategies to teach spelling, punctuation and grammar.
 As well as being able to spell words correctly, use a wide range of vocabulary and punctuate well, children need to grasp the meaning of grammatical terms such as noun, verb, adjective, prefix, pronoun and adverb.
 Children need to know what phrases and clauses are and how to use them, understand what connectives are and how they work, know how to turn a question into a command and so on.
-At Birk Hill we use “Spelling Zappers” as one of the ways to teach the children how to spell, using the “Look, say, cover, write, check” method.
+At Birk Hill we link spelling to the phonic phase that the children are learning using the “Look, say, cover, write, check” method.
 These spellings are progressively linked to the age-appropriate phonics phases and tricky word lists they are differentiated according to age and ability.